There may be extremely rare occasions when we will need to deliver education remotely. Examples of these occasions could be:

 Mrs Minihane, our Principal, has responsibility for the quality and delivery of remote education, including that provision meets expectations for remote education.
 Mrs Smith, our Vice Principal, has responsibility for monitoring the engagement of remote education.

-Our Remote Education Policy can be viewed here
+Our Remote Education Policy can be viewed on our Policies page, which can be found here.

-The same curriculum, including our current Recovery Curriculum, will be offered to any children on site and to those who are accessing remote education.
+The same curriculum will be offered to any children on site and to those who are accessing remote education.
 This curriculum offer follows the same sequence of learning as outlined in our whole school long term plans (which can be viewed on the curriculum pages of this website).
 However, there may be some slight adaptations in some subjects to ensure lessons can be accessed with limited equipment at home.
 For example, PE, Design and Technology, Art and Science will be planned with this in mind, but still ensuring that key knowledge and progression of learning is in place.

 Daily Learning Time